 - In FlyCapture, open the Camera Control dialog and click on Camera Information. - If you're implementing your own code, use flycaptureGetCameraRegister(). - Query the GenlCam Device Control feature DeviceFirmwareVersion.

 5.5.2 Upgrading Camera Firmware

-Camera firmware can be upgraded or downgraded to later or earlier versions using the UpdatorGUI program that is bundled with the FlyCapture SDK available from our downloads site.
+Camera firmware can be upgraded or downgraded to later or earlier versions using the UpdatorGUI program that is bundled with the SDK.

 Before upgrading firmware: